Manila galleon: Trade

-End of the Galleons
+End of the galleons

 In 1740, as part of the administrative changes of the Bourbon Reforms, the Spanish crown began allowing the use of registered ships or navíos de registro in the Pacific.
 These ships traveled solo, outside the convoy system of the galleons.
 While these solo voyages would not immediately replace the galleon system, they were more efficient and better able to avoid being captured by the Royal Navy of Great Britain.

+In 1813, the Cortes of Cádiz decreed the suppression of the route and the following year, with the end of the Peninsular War, Ferdinand VII of Spain ratified the dissolution.
+The last ship to reach Manila was the San Fernando or Magallanes, which arrived empty, as its cargo had been requisitioned in Mexico.

-The Manila-Acapulco galleon trade ended in 1815, a few years before Mexico gained independence from Spain in 1821.
-After this, the Spanish Crown took direct control of the Philippines, and governed directly from Madrid.
+The Manila–Acapulco galleon trade ended in 1815, a few years before Mexico gained independence from Spain in 1821.
+After this, the Spanish Crown took direct control of the Philippines and governed directly from Madrid.
 Sea transport became easier in the mid-19th century after the invention of steam powered ships and the opening of the Suez Canal, which reduced the travel time from Spain to the Philippines to 40 days.

 Galleons

 Construction

-Between 1609 and 1616, 9 galleons and 6 galleys were constructed in Philippine shipyards.
+Between 1609 and 1616, nine galleons and six galleys were constructed in Philippine shipyards.
 The average cost was 78,000 pesos per galleon and at least 2,000 trees.
 The galleons constructed included the San Juan Bautista, San Marcos, Nuestra Senora de Guadalupe, Angel de la Guardia, San Felipe, Santiago, Salbador, Espiritu Santo, and San Miguel.
 "From 1729 to 1739, the main purpose of the Cavite shipyard was the construction and outfitting of the galleons for the Manila to Acapulco trade run."

 Due to the route's high profitability but long voyage time, it was essential to build the largest possible galleons, which were the largest class of European ships known to have been built until then.
 In the 16th century, they averaged from 1,700 to 2,000 tons, were built of Philippine hardwoods and could carry 300–500 passengers.
-The Concepción, wrecked in 1638, was 43 to 49 m long and displacing some 2,000 tons.
+The Concepción, wrecked in 1638, was 43 to 49 m long and displaced some 2,000 tons.
 The Santísima Trinidad was 51.5 m long.
-Most of the ships were built in the Philippines and only eight in Mexico.
+Most of the ships were built in the Philippines; only eight were built in Mexico.